 A typical day at SPLASH begins with the Morning Energizer, where students shake off their lethargy and prepare themselves for an exciting day.
 This segment consists of fun activities that encourage discussions among peers, allowing students to reflect on profound ideas and societal issues.
 These contemplative engagements help students make new friends, comfortably share their opinions, and gain insights into different perspectives.
 Moreover, the Morning Energizer ensures that students feel energetic before they immerse themselves in various workshops.

-The workshops at SPLASH are categorized into Electives and Core.
+The workshops at the Summer Program for Language, Arts, Sciences, and Humanities (SPLASH) are categorized into Electives and Core.
 The elective workshops offer students a wide range of topics to choose from, enabling them to discuss their interests and acquire new skills.
 These workshops cover diverse subjects such as problem-solving, photography, and more.

 This year, the elective workshops provided students with hands-on experience in Design Thinking.
 This workshop taught them the steps required to find innovative solutions to complex problems.
 Another workshop, titled ‘The World of Ideas: What is Madness and What is Hell,’ explored the concept of madness and hell throughout human history, using various pieces of art as references.
 ‘Lights, Camera, Change: Visual Voices’ guided students on using a camera not just to capture pictures but also to seize fleeting moments often overlooked in daily life.
 Similarly, ‘Art for the Mind: Mental Wellness Through Creative Expression’ provided students with a safe space to explore ways to optimize mental health.
 The workshop ‘Ethics of Artificial Intelligence’ encouraged students to find a balance between the needs of AI and human rights, fostering in-depth debates and discussions.
 Lastly, ‘Smart Systems: Exploring IoT, Robotics, and Image Processing’ introduced students to the fundamental components mentioned in its title through engaging activities.